Keyboard shortcuts

 Parameters

-• variable: Name of the environment variable to read
+• variable: string (required): Name of the environment variable to read

 Examples